TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Interoperation of cosmos logic and data defined in game mode properties
 - Construction scripts are a different thing and we'll save scripting topics and their determinism for later

-- **Chosen solution:** A folder designates a project.
-	- **For now we ditch lua exports.**
-	- **Project folder structure:**
-	- ``ProjectName.tab`` file - the editor tab metadata.
-History, current camera panning, all selected entities.
-Designed to let you start where you left off after restarting the editor.
-		- **It does not store paths.**
-	- ``ProjectName.int`` file - the meat of the map - all entity flavours (e.g. ak, pistol, sword,  confetti grenade) , floors, obstacles, decorations, also relative paths to used images, sounds etc.
-	- ``autosave/`` - a directory with all unsaved files.
-		- most intuitive solution
-		- it's a little like git index
-		- we won't have to create templates and will be able to reuse the logic easily
-			- cause it's just like a different project
-	- ``game_modes/`` - directory for all game modes.
-Editor iterates recursively through this directory and loads them into std::vector<std::pair<std::string, team_deathmatch>>.
-- on saving an untitled work, we will have to move the folder.
-	- And possibly rename all of (tab, int, autosave will be absent though) that is inside to match the folder's name.
-	- We'd anyway need this as "save as"
 - file operations:
 	- new project
 		- opens new tab and spawns a folder in untitleds directory